yokodev-pro/PrecisEQ-Repository-Generator/README.md

 <a id="english"></a>

 Simply upload the frequency response measurement data (CSV) of headphones to automatically generate a dedicated online headphone calibration repository for PrecisEQ.
-Calibration files are generated using [AutoEq](https://github.com/jaakkopasanen/AutoEq).
+Calibration IRs are generated using [AutoEq](https://github.com/jaakkopasanen/AutoEq).

 ### Repository Address